Expected release – 2019

-They say the male sex drive decreases after age forty.
+They say a man’s sex drive decreases after he reaches age forty.
 Apparently my libido didn’t get the memo.
 Almost half a century on this earth and I could still rock a headboard like a horny teenager.
-And if the erotic obscenities Petty Officer Torres shouted were any indication, I was still quite capable of providing a hell of a good ride.
+And if the sexy obscenities Petty Officer Torres cried were any indication, I was still quite capable of providing a hell of a good ride.

-Isabel Torres was extremely vocal to say the least.
-Her profanity laced moans were loud enough to wake the dead, or at least disturb anyone in the room next door.
-I wasn’t particularly fond of her noise level, but I did love the way her boobs jiggled with every thrust.
-When she squeezed her eyes shut and dug her fingernails into the flesh of my back, I pumped harder, slamming into her with the urgency of anticipated release.
-Ripples of pleasure coursed through me as her rhythmic muscle contractions stroked me into a blissful state of oblivion. a moment later, I eased out of my coworker, disposed of my condom and quickly pulled on the clothes I’d tossed onto her roommate’s bed.
+Isabel Torres was extremely vocal, to say the least.
+Her profanity laced moans were loud enough to wake the dead, or at least draw attention from anyone passing by the door.
+I wasn’t particularly fond of her noise level, so I focused on the song coming from her blue tooth speaker – Closer by Nine Inch Nails.
+Izzy’s choice in music was deliberate and appropriate as we currently were going at it like animals.
+When she squeezed her eyes shut and dug her fingernails into my back, the slapping of flesh against flesh grew louder as I pumped with the urgency of anticipated release.
+Ripples of pleasure radiated through my body as her rhythmic contractions stroked me into a blissful state of oblivion.
+A moment later, I eased out of my coworker, flushed my condom and quickly pulled on the clothes I’d tossed onto her roommate’s bed.

 “Is something wrong?”

 After months of fucking blondes, brunettes, civilians, Navy, those two college students and that crazy woman from Jersey, I still couldn’t get over the love of my life.
 Alexis.
 The only woman I would do anything for.
 Well, almost anything.
 But other women didn’t help me get over her.
 Eventually I gave up trying to get over her and I was fucking just to get my rocks off… and because I was pissed off.